Make sure to check the Farmers Market website for the latest updates on merchants. Parking is currently free.

 A few of the many famous visitors to the Farmers Market over the years include President Dwight D. Eisenhower, The Beatles, Frank Sinatra and Shirley Temple.
 James Dean is said to have eaten breakfast at the market on Sept.
 30, 1955, the day of his fatal car accident.

 Farmers Market 101

 When most people picture a farmers market, they think of a temporary outdoor market with rows of stalls selling produce.
 While you can pick up some beautiful fruits and veggies here, there is much more to the Farmers Market than fruit stands.
-The bustling Market features more than 100 specialty shops, produce stands, food vendors and sit-down restaurants.
+The bustling Market features more than 100 specialty shops, produce stands, food vendors and sit-down restaurants, open every day.
 And most of the Market is covered, so it’s open rain or shine.
-Parking is free in the Farmers Market lot for two hours with purchase validation from one of the Market merchants.
+Parking is free.

 Breakfast of Champions

 Bob’s Coffee and Doughnuts is popular for a quick a.m. bite.
 The golden, oversized cinnamon rolls and the crunchy-on-the-outside, soft-on-the-inside apple fritters are especially finger-licking good.